Amrutha2103/Word-Jumbler/README.md

 The game will begin and present you with a jumbled word to unscramble.
 Type in your guess for the original word, and the program will let you know if you are correct or incorrect.

 You have three lives, so if you guess incorrectly, you will lose a life.
 If you lose all three lives, the game ends.
-Your score increases by one for each correct guess, and the program will keep track of your score and lives as you play.
+Your score increases by one for each correct guess, and the program will keep track of your score and lives as you play.The game also displays a time taken to complete each questions.

 After each round, you will have the option to play again or quit.
 If you choose to play again, the game will start over with a new jumbled word and reset your score and lives.